AlexOuyang/OCR/README.md

 Usage During Run Time:

-        Press 'c' to take a screen shot for analysis The corpped images are saved under OCR/pics/cropped
+        Press 'c' to take a screen shot for analysis The corpped images are saved under directory: OCR/pics/cropped/

         Press 'q' or 'ESC' to quit